santoshsmalagi/Developer-Essentials/Doxygen/Doxy-C-Template.md

 The following templates are mostly inspired from Steve Oualine's classic - *C Elements of Style* and *The Elements of C Programming Style* by Jay Ranade and Alan Nash.

-> *This template uses the Qt syle - /\*! as the preffered style for generating documentation using Doxygen.
+> *The templates use the Qt syle - /\*! as the preffered style for generating documentation using Doxygen.
 The \* always ends on the 80th column and \/ on the 81st!*

 ## 1. Comments which should not be processed by Doxygen